-- (ii) performance standards provide, as a minimum, that the VMS: - (a) is tamper proof; - (b) is fully automatic and operational at all times regardless of environmental conditions; - (c) provides real time data; - (d) provides the geographical position of the vessel, with a position error of less than 500 m with a confidence interval of 99%, the format being determined by the Flag State; and - (e) in addition to regular messages, provides special messages when the vessel enters or leaves the Convention Area and when it moves between one CCAMLR area, subarea or division within the Convention Area. - 5.
+- (c) provides real time data; - (d) provides the geographical position of the vessel, with a position error of less than 500 m with a confidence interval of 99%, the format being determined by the Flag State; and - (e) in addition to regular messages, provides special messages when the vessel enters or leaves the Convention Area and when it moves between one CCAMLR area, subarea or division within the Convention Area. - 6.
 In the event of technical failure or other non-function of the VMS, the master or the owner of the fishing vessel, as a minimum: - shall communicate at least once every 24 hours, starting from the time that this event was detected, the data referred in paragraph 4(i) by telex, by fax, by telephone message or by radio to the Flag State; and - (ii) shall take immediate steps to have the device repaired or replaced as soon as possible, and, in any event, within two months.
-If during that period the vessel returns to port it shall not be allowed to commence a further fishing trip without having the defective device repaired or replaced. - 6.
+If during that period the vessel returns to port it shall not be allowed to commence a further fishing trip without having the defective device repaired or replaced. - 7.
 In the event that the VMS ceases to operate, the Contracting Party as soon as possible shall advise the Executive Secretary of the name of the vessel, the date, time and the location of the vessel when the VMS failed.
 The Party shall also inform the Executive Secretary when the VMS becomes operational again.
-The Executive Secretary shall make such information available to Contracting Parties upon request. - 7.
-Contracting Parties shall report to the Secretariat before the start of the annual meeting of the Commission in 1999, on the VMS which has been introduced in accordance with paragraphs 1 and 2, including its technical details, and each year thereafter, on: - (i) any change in the VMS; - (ii) in accordance with paragraph XI of the CCAMLR System of Inspection, all cases where they have determined, with the assistance of the VMS that vessels of their flag had fished in the Convention Area in possible contravention of CCAMLR conservation measures. - Includes permitted eleginoides stock in this subarea is carried out, its results reported to and analysed by the Working Group on Fish Stock Assessment and a decision that the fishery be reopened is made by the Commission based on the advice of the Scientific Committee.
+The Executive Secretary shall make such information available to Contracting Parties upon request. - 8.
+Contracting Parties shall report to the Secretariat before the start of the annual meeting of the Commission in 1999, on the VMS which has been introduced in accordance with paragraphs 1 and 2, including its technical details, and each year thereafter, on: - (i) any change in the VMS; and - (ii) in accordance with paragraph XI of the CCAMLR System of Inspection, all cases where they have determined, with the assistance of the VMS that vessels of their flag had fished in the Convention Area in possible contravention of CCAMLR conservation measures. - 1 Includes permitted